Phycology or algology is the study of algae. The word ‘Phycology’ is derived from the Greek word ‘Phykos’ meaning seaweed.

 Nature, Habit and Habitat

-- Algae are cosmopoliton in distribution.
+- Algae are cosmopolitan in distribution.
 They may grow in all kinds of habitats.

-- The group Algae is a heterogenous group.
+- The group Algae is a heterogeneous group.
 So, thallus organization varies in a great range.
 For example:

 -Motile unicellular: Chlamydomonas.

 - Plant body is not divided into roots, stems and leaves.

 - They may be prokaryotic or eukaryotic.
 Prokaryotic are included in Cyanobacteria.

 - They are autotrophs as they have chlorophyll.